UW-Hydro/VIC/README.txt

 	files actually defined in the global param file.
 TJB

+Fix water balance error in computation of initial water storage for DIST_PRCP=TRUE

+	Files Affected:

+	vicNl.c

+	Description:

+	Added dist_prcp fraction (mu) to computation of initial moisture storage.
+Without this, when DIST_PRCP=TRUE, initial moisture storage ends up being twice as large as it should be.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.5 to VIC 4.0.6 *****
 --------------------------------------------------------------------------------